pallets/flask/docs/tutorial/install.rst

 Make the Project Installable
 ============================

-Making your project installable means that you can build a *distribution* file and install that in another environment, just like you installed Flask in your project's environment.
+Making your project installable means that you can build a *wheel* file and install that in another environment, just like you installed Flask in your project's environment.
 This makes deploying your project the same as installing any other library, so you're using all the standard Python tools to manage everything.

 Installing also comes with other benefits that might not be obvious from the tutorial or as a new Python user, including: